 Well, it’s been faaarrr too long since we’ve done one of these, gang.
 The COLLECTIVE Clergy is a series designed to introduce you to us.
 Y’know…offer up a little insight on the hamsters that keep this COLLECTIVE wheel spinning.
 We’ve rounded out a handful of our people in the past, but it’s high time we get back into the swing of things, and who better to start with than a member of our utterly sensational editing team?
 Birds and blokes: meet Katie Bald.

 Katie is a complicated creature, to be sure.
 As my Junior Editor, I lean on her more than I do any other person in this company, and she makes my job infinitely easier than it might otherwise be.
 I know her pretty well, but I’d wager that she’s keeping no less than all of her secrets from me, nevertheless…just to maintain an air of mystery.
 I can tell you that her sense of humor is top-notch, and the two of us make an unparalleled comedic duo (just ask either one of us).
 Our greatest daily joy lies in making puns that translate to aMAZing story titles for our listings (“Wanted: Private Tudor“).
 I know her to be a loyal fan of hot dogs (no mustard, no ketchup) and her two sisters, but she loathes most everything else.
-She would like to get a cat, but her boyfriend would not.
 One time, Josh Groban favorited her Tweet about him.
 Oh, and she looooves a good compliment, which brings me to my next point: Katie’s writing prowess knows no bounds.
 She does the lion’s share of putting pen to paper for our fantastic Place of Worship series, and she’s responsible for loads of our best content.
 You want proof?
 Keep readin’.

 Describe your perfect home or space.
 What does it look/feel like?
 Cozy.
 Worn-in, but buttoned-up.
 Maybe a bit like Disneyland’s Haunted Mansion, but if Baz Luhrmann got ahold of it and stuck in a forest in New England.